McDoom51/AutoFaceIT/README.md

 ## Uninstallation

 1. Run the Uninstall.bat file.
+> The file is located in the same folder as the program
 2. The script is now uninstalled, and all traces of the script are removed.

 ## Logging